hyperledger/fabric-rfcs/text/0000-opentelemetry.md

 ## Message headers

-The trace information is passed in as additional data to the message, using a new field containing headers.
+The trace information is passed in as an optional gRPC metadata header.
 Trace headers are filled in by the SDK and read by the chaincode execution framework.

 ## Changes to the chaincode shims

-Each shim implementation should be modified to explicitly handle the additional message field to capture the trace ID passed in.
+Each shim implementation should be modified to capture the trace ID passed in as a gRPC metadata header.
 If no parent trace information is present, the shim continues and creates a new trace with no parent relationship.

 As a demonstration, in this [PR](https://github.com/hyperledger/fabric-chaincode-java/pull/153/files#diff-db5cb40a9966f929cdf9963d606b8961248f94aac09ed150491fdc41e73d82b9R94), the Java shim implementation `call()` method which calls the chaincode execution changes to embed a try/finally statement